 Facial injuries, by nature, carry a high emotional toll on top of the physical trauma.
 The secret to helping treat these injuries is by offering a hands-on approach that offers care and understanding.
 We want to make sure you understand what treatment will include, and have realistic expectations as to your future function and recovered appearance.

-Both Dr. Falk and Dr. Krieger exceed modern standards on nearly every level.
+Dr. Falk, Dr. Krieger, and Dr. Moody exceed modern standards on nearly every level.
 They have gone through the training, and have the skills and experience to help manage and repair facial trauma.
 We work with local hospitals, delivering coverage for emergencies with facial injuries, including the following problems:

 Understanding Maxillofacial TraumaMany things can cause facial trauma, including: